NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 --csv-proj4 (*string*) (default = "")
     The PROJ.4 string to use when plotting a CSV file.
 If not specified, try to use the ``--datum`` option.

+--preview
+    Load and display the images one at a time, for speed.
+The 'n' and 'p' keys can be used to cycle through them.

+--lowest-resolution-subimage-num-pixels <integer (default: -1)>
+    When building a pyramid of lower-resolution versions of an image, the coarsest image will have no more than this many pixels.
+If not set, it will internally default to 1000 x 1000.
+This is increased to 10000 x 10000 when loading .nvm files or with the ``--preview`` option to avoid creating many small files.

+--font-size <integer (default = 9)>
+    Set the font size.

 --delete-temporary-files-on-exit
     Delete any subsampled and other files created by the GUI when